gregnietsky/sushi/README.md

 using the apache websocket module create a shell plugin that can allow users / admin to open a shell in a VT100 javascript popup.

-The following vt100 javascript package works out the box and is a fork of shellinabox http://wasd.vsm.com.au/wasd_root/src/dclinabox/readmore.html
+The following vt100 javascript package works out the box and is a fork of shellinabox<BR>
+http://wasd.vsm.com.au/wasd_root/src/dclinabox/readmore.html

 they include a websock library and daemon that i aim to replace.